-The Dixie Group, Inc. understands the importance of protecting information.
-We are writing to inform you of an incident that may have involved some of your information.
+Avient Corporation understands the importance of protecting information and your privacy is very important to us.
+We recently became aware of an incident that may have involved some of your information.
 This notice explains the incident, measures we have taken, and steps you can take in response.